Slabserver/slabserver.github.io/docs/transparency/posts/2026/03-march.md

 ---

-N.B. that Hetzner will be [increasing the cost of our dedicated server](https://www.hetzner.com/pressroom/statement-price-adjustment/) on the 1st of April 2026.
-Their quoted [price adjustment guide](https://docs.hetzner.com/general/infrastructure-and-availability/price-adjustment/) does not account for taxes, or our [custom hardware configuration](../../../../docs/documentation/minecraft/server-architecture.md#introduction) - though assuming the same percentage incrase, our server costs will rise by ~21%, which will be reflected in the May 2026 Transparency Report.
+N.B. that Hetzner are [increasing the cost of our dedicated server](https://www.hetzner.com/pressroom/statement-price-adjustment/) on the 1st of April 2026.
+Their [price adjustment guide](https://docs.hetzner.com/general/infrastructure-and-availability/price-adjustment/) does not account for taxes, or our [custom hardware configuration](../../../../docs/documentation/minecraft/server-architecture.md#introduction) - though assuming the same percentage increase, our server costs will rise by ~21%, which will be reflected in the May 2026 Transparency Report.

 ---